bytedeco/javacpp/README.txt

 ==Changes==

+ * Added a `platform.library.path` property, such as "lib/armeabi/" in the case of the "android-arm" platform, to be used instead of "package/platform" (issue javacv:427)
- * Upgraded references of the Android NDK to version r9d
+ * Generalized references to the path of the Android NDK
+ * Improved a few small things in the set of `Pointer` classes
  * Introduced a simple `Logger` class and unified the logging output calls around it
  * Unified the property names with the `@Properties` and `@Platform` annotations into a consistent naming scheme
  * Continued to clean up the `Parser` and improve the support of, for the most part, comments, functions pointers, anonymous `struct` or `union`, templates, overloaded operators, namespaces, standard containers, default parameter arguments, multiple inheritance, custom names of wrapped declarators, and helper classes written in Java